-Domestic data for 2012 is preliminary.
+International visitor volume and expenditures data for 2013 is not yet available for reporting.
+Accordingly, the 2012 data for both international and domestic markets will be used when reporting the overall visitor volume and expenditures.
 An updated version of this report will be made available when final data is provided.

-&lt;sup>22 Please visit Statistics Canada's website for more information on the ITS Frontier counts, the ITS mail-back questionnaire and air exit surveys, as well as the TSRC questionnaire.
+30 Please visit Statistics Canada's website for more information on the ITS Frontier counts, the ITS mail-back questionnaire and air exit surveys, as well as the TSRC questionnaire.

-&lt;sup>23 Trip expenditures (from the visitor's perspective) are the flip side of tourism revenues (from the BC economy's perspective).
+31 Trip expenditures (from the visitor's perspective) are the flip side of tourism revenues (from the BC economy's perspective).